richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 All of the impacts of these habits are multiplied together to get time usage to that heroic tier.
 ## Conclusion

-In conclusion we've identified a useful definition based on objective traits that create high impact action to product deliverables:
+In conclusion we've identified a useful definition based on traits that create objective high impact action for the creation of product deliverables:

 > **10x programmer** *tɛn ɛks ˈprəʊgræmə* - n.
 A programmer of a specific role who has achieved a 10x utilization of their time compared to their peers of a similar role via the acquisition of long-term personal alignment with their work and effective knowledge building/application.